 Analytical balances are highly sensitive lab instruments designed to accurately measure mass.
 Their readability has a range between 0.1mg - 0.01mg.
 Analytical balances have a draft shield or weighing chamber to prevent the very small samples from being affected by air currents.
 They're meant to detect very fine increments, so the slightest vibrations or breeze can impact the results.
 As such, analytical balances should be used in a dedicated room with as few disturbances as possible.
 Analytical balances need to be monitored carefully and calibrated frequently.
 Most analytical balances have both automatic internal motorized calibration and calibration with external weights.
 You can get calibration weight sets here.

 What makes analytical balances different from other balances?

 Analytical balances are designed for very precise measurements of very small samples.
 Precision balances usually have a higher capacity than analytical balances do and typically deliver results of 0.1g, 0.01g or 1mg.
 Analytical balances have finer readability, are much more sensitive to changes, and can detect smaller variations in mass.
 Precision balances have more variety in body style and options, but they do not offer readabilities greater than three decimal places.
 For acute measurements in labs, analytical balances are the right choice.

-Unlike top-loading balances, analytical balances like the Nimbus usually have a weighing chamber that encloses the weighing pan with glass doors to prevent interference from vibration or air currents.
+Unlike top-loading balances, analytical balances like the Solis, the Luna or the Equinox usually have a weighing chamber that encloses the weighing pan with glass doors to prevent interference from vibration or air currents.
 The weighing pan is usually smaller than in precision balances, and can only accommodate small samples.